 Parents Need to Know

-CLUELESS is loosely based on Jane Austen's Emma, and it does an excellent job of transferring the story to a contemporary context.
-It doesn't feel dated more than 10 years after its release -- the direction is bright and fresh, and the performances are uniformly excellent.
-Silverstone is particularly good, managing to be charming, ditzy, and annoying all at once, and it's clear why this movie made her a star.
+This movie is loosely based on Jane Austen's Emma, and it does an excellent job of transferring the story to a contemporary context.
+It doesn't feel dated -- the direction is bright and fresh, and the performances are uniformly excellent.
+Silverstone is particularly good, managing to be charming, ditsy, and annoying all at once, and it's clear why this movie made her a star.

-This film isn't appropriate for young children -- it does contain drinking, drug use, and implied sex -- but teens will love it.
+This film isn't appropriate for young kids -- it contains drinking, drug use, and implied sex -- but teens will love it.
 And it might even get them to read some Jane Austen.